Death by sawing: Hindu mythology

+Chinese mythology

 Sawing people asunder is one of the punishments said to occur in Buddhist Hell, and the priests knew how to make a visible spectacle of sufferings in the beyond, by commissioning artists to make paintings the populace were meant to see and reflect upon:

 At a Buddhist temple in Canton, at certain seasons of the year, the court is set round with pictures, which pourtray in a fearful manner the sufferings of the dead.
 Some are sawn asunder; some are gored with pitchforks; some are thrown into a cauldron of boiling water; others are burnt.
 The artists, under the gifted instruction of the priests, succeeded in representing every sight that is terrible to the eye or revolting to the senses.
 In the recess at Mongha beforementioned, a few of these choice subjects were displayed with an edifying effect.
 The presumed existence of a place of torment brings a revenue into the coffers of the priest, who is assumed to have the power of appeasing the wrath of the judges.

 Segare la vecchia

-In Italy and Spain, a curious tradition of "segare la vecchia" ("sawing the old woman") was upheld on Laetare Sunday (Mid-Lent Sunday) in hamlets and towns, well into the 19th century.
+In Italy and Spain, a curious tradition of segare la vecchia ("sawing the old woman") was upheld on Laetare Sunday (Mid-Lent Sunday) in hamlets and towns, well into the 19th century.
 The custom consisted of the boys running about to find the "oldest woman in the village", and then make a wooden effigy in her likeness.
 Then, the wooden figure was sawn across the middle.
 The folklorist Jacob Grimm regards this as an odd spring ritual, in which the "old year"/winter is symbolically defeated.
 He also notes that a rather similar custom existed in his day among Southern Slavs.